Homosexuality: 3 Tough Questions

 Jordan Yoshimine is a biblical counselor at Pure Life Ministries who came out of a homosexual background, and now he wants to offer hope to others in the same situation by answering some common questions about this difficult issue.

-So, you know, I think in the testimony you heard I was exposed to media at a very young age.
+Jordan: So, I was exposed to media at a very young age.
 And I was molested at a very young age.
-And those two things combined really kind of affected my trajectory in life.
-But at the end of the day, you know, different people are going to have different experiences.
+And those two things combined really affected my trajectory in life.
+But different people are going to have different experiences.
 You could probably talk to anyone who's struggling with same sex attraction, and their experience is going to be much different and varied.
 And at the end of the day, it's a sin issue.
-And it really is a heart issue, and it's a self issue—pleasing self, putting yourself on the throne, putting your own needs and desires above the needs and desires of others...and the needs of desires, really, of having a true, deep relationship with the Lord.
+And it really is a heart issue, and it's a self issue—pleasing self, putting yourself on the throne, putting your own needs and desires above the needs and desires of others...and the desire to have a true, deep relationship with the Lord.

-Really, anyone has the opportunity for Satan to come in and use same-sex attraction as a tool to draw them away from the Lord.
+Anyone has the opportunity for Satan to come in and use same-sex attraction as a tool to draw them away from the Lord.
 Anyone.
 It doesn't matter whether you're raised in a Christian home or not.
-It really is sin being introduced into a person's life.
 My sin just happened to be same-sex attraction; for someone else, it might be materialism...or possessions, or athletics, or promiscuity, or pornography, or marriage, or relationships.
 So my sin just happened to be homosexuality.
-Sin a sin; we're all born sinners; we all have a fallen nature.
+Sin is sin; we're all born sinners; we all have a fallen nature.

-Well, it's just biblical.
-If you're going to take the Word of God literally, which is what all Christians should do, then you cannot deny biblically that homosexuality is a sin.
+Jordan: If you're going to take the Word of God literally, which is what all Christians should do, then you cannot deny biblically that homosexuality is a sin.
 Sexual immorality in general is a sin—homosexuality being one of those.
-And so you can't be homosexual and be in the church; you can't be in sexual sin and really be in the church—going to church, saying, "Well, you know, I'm an adulterer; that's who I am."
-Homosexuality is just another sin.
-"I'm a fornicator; I like just sleeping around with whoever.
+And we know that it wouldn’t be right for someone to be going to church, saying, "Well, you know, I'm an adulterer; that's who I am."
+Or, "I'm a fornicator; I like sleeping around with whoever.
 That's who I am.
 That's the way God made me."
-Well, no. We kind of single out homosexuality because it's more of a lifestyle thing.
+Well, no. But we kind of single out homosexuality because it's more of a lifestyle thing.
 But it's just sexual sin, and the Bible is very clear about sexual sin.

-I will say this way: it's really about holiness—about becoming holy, becoming like Jesus.
-So your focus and your gaze has to be on eternity.
-It's going to be tough.
-I had a really close friend who's not a believer, and she said to me, "You're just suppressing your feelings."
-And I thought about it, and I said, "No, I'm not suppressing my feelings; I am denying my flesh—and there's a big difference."
-Yeah, without God, I would totally be back in that lifestyle.
-Absolutely.
-But God has called me out of sin and out of the world and into a relationship with him, and the two can't co-mingle together.
-And, you know, year one coming out of that lifestyle?
-Yeah, definitely more temptation.
+When I was first coming out of that lifestyle that was a lot of temptation.
 Seven years later?
 Much less.
-But still, you know, my flesh is my flesh.
+But still, my flesh is my flesh.
 Satan knows that's always going to be a weakness of mine.
-And every once in a while he'll come in and tempt me, whether it's at a grocery store, where you see someone...or you see an image on a billboard or on a screen somewhere.
-And, sure, it’s a fleeting thought, and it just kind of goes away, because I know who my Lord is.
+And every once in a while he'll come in and tempt me, whether it's at a grocery store, or an image on a billboard or on a screen somewhere.
+But it’s a fleeting thought, and it just kind of goes away, because I know who my Lord is.
 I know who my Savior is.
 I know where I'm going.
-And it just doesn't have the hold on me as it did many years ago, because I'm falling more and more in love with Jesus.
+And it just doesn't have the same hold on me as it did many years ago, because I'm falling more and more in love with Jesus.
 It's amazing what the Lord can do.